Overview

 Project Overview

 Recycling is one of the simplest ways we can reduce waste and protect our environment.
 But it only works if people can actually do it.
 With local landfills reaching capacity, it’s more important than ever.
-PlanRVA is studying barriers to recycling so we can make recycling easier, reduce waste, and create a more sustainable future for our region.
+PlanRVA, in partnership with the Central Virginia Waste Management Authority (CVWMA), is studying barriers to recycling so we can make recycling easier, reduce waste, and create a more sustainable future for our region.

 There are several potential factors that can make recycling difficult or impossible: